Lepovirta/kuvia/README.md

     $ kuvia -o gallery.html -d images --no-min

-### Hacking the source code
+## Hacking the source code

 You can pull the latest development version from GitHub:

     $ git clone git@github.com:Lepovirta/kuvia.git

-Once you've fetched the source code, you can install the dependencies locally using [npm][]:
+Once you've fetched the source code, you can install the dependencies locally using [npm](https://www.npmjs.com/):

     $ cd kuvia
     $ npm install